 We are a leader in independent agricultural and ecological research.
 Our researchers explore connections between agricultural practices and outcomes on soil health, food quality, and the environment.
 Additionally, through monitoring, we seek to understand our ecosystems to make informed management decisions.
 The data collected through our research efforts will be used to support the ideas which Greenacres was founded upon, namely: a generative and sustainable approach to agriculture, environmental stewardship, and educational opportunities for both ourselves and others.

-Greenacres seeks out and partners with leading universities to be on the forefront of research addressing the complicated relationship between food production and nutritional quality.
-The data collected from these studies are intended to inform both producers and consumers about the impact of how we create healthier food and more sustainable farming practices.
+Studying the complicated relationship between food production, nutritional quality, and soil health.
+The data collected from these studies is intended to inform both producers and consumers about the impact of how we create healthier food and more sustainable farming practices.

 Preservation is essential to our mission.
 Monitoring is essential to preservation.
-We are documenting short and long term indicators of ecosystem health by collecting data on trees, vegetation, litter and soil.
-These data guide us in making informed management decisions.
+We are documenting short and long term indicators of ecosystem health by collecting data on trees, vegetation, invasive species and soil.
+This data guides us in making informed management decisions.